IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web-actions.md

 ## Example: SVG Response

-1. Create a new function that has the SVG base64 encoded as the body:
+1. Create a new web action named `atom` that has the following code that includes base64-encoded SVG content in the `body`:

       ```javascript
       // The "svg" that is base64 encoded in the "body" param below: